Given its name, you’d expect the Creole Cocktail to be from New Orleans. You’d be right—sort of.

 Creole Cocktail No. 2 turns out to be an exercise in substitution.

-This version finally foregoes absinthe altogether, and presents a more Manhattan-like structure.
+This version finally foregoes absinthe altogether, and presents a more Manhattan-like structure, reminiscent, too, of the Vieux Carré and the Brooklyn.

 First, the proportions: half whiskey and half Italian vermouth is a bit sweet for modern tastes.
-I prefer rye whiskey, and the slightly bitter Punt y Mes instead of standard sweet vermouth, and I increase the whiskey proportion to 3:1 or 4:1.
+I prefer rye whiskey, and in this drink the slightly bitter Punt e Mes instead of standard sweet vermouth.
+I increase the whiskey proportion to 3:1 or 4:1 — 1½ or 2 oz rye and ½ oz Punt e Mes.

 Bartenders have gone to some lengths to substitute for, or even to emulate, Amer Picon.
-Ten years ago, Seattle bartender Jamie Boudreau published an Amer Picon emulation that he called “Amer Boudreau;” it has a good reputation, and has become the DIY standard for those with patience to formulate and age it.
+Some years ago, Seattle bartender Jamie Boudreau published an Amer Picon emulation that he called “Amer Boudreau;” it has a good reputation, and seems to be the DIY standard for those with patience to formulate and age it.

-But if you’re making only the occasional Brooklyn or Creole (No. 2), you might want a quicker, if not so accurate, substitution.
+But if you’re making only the occasional Creole No. 2, you might want a quicker, if not so accurate, substitution.

 Boudreau’s formula suggests a way to connect with the general flavors, if not the nuance, of Amer Picon.
 His emulation is based heavily on Ramazzotti and orange bitters, and a quick substitution of a couple dashes of each of those ingredients, while historically imprecise, brings much of the original Amer Picon’s earthy and orange flavor notes to the drink.